jes/hardbin/README.md

 ## How it works

-The Hardbin code is served out of IPFS.
+The hardbin code is served out of IPFS.
 The user then inputs the content.
 When the content is published, a key is generated and the content is encrypted in javascript in the browser.
 The new content is then pushed to the IPFS gateway.